eclipse/mraa/README.md

 ---------------------------

-The MRAA project does not currently distribute official binaries for RHEL or CentOS so developers will have to compiler the project from sources as described in the next section.
+The MRAA project does not currently distribute official binaries for RHEL or CentOS so developers will have to compile the project from sources as described in the next section.

+For testing and development purposes it may be possible to share and install .deb and .rpm packages across similar Linux builds.

 Compiling
 =========